[But not really]

 We were living in ancient shotguns next to the lady who called for her cat at all hours, both on the way to and on the way back from the bar.

-We were living in that same cheap house near campus, having a Whole House Meeting about lowering next month’s water bill, which was fucking crazy.
+We were living in that same cheap house near campus, having a Whole House Meeting about lowering the water bill, which was fucking crazy last month.

 We were avoiding conversations about hearing back from graduate schools.